 What GHGs (Greenhouse Gases) does EMIT see?

 EMIT can detect high concentrations of carbon dioxide and methane, the two dominant greenhouse gases that contribute to climate change.
-Methane and carbon dioxide have distinct spectral fingerprints in the shortwave infrared (1900-2500nm) that permit mapping of point source greenhouse gas emissions with EMIT data.
+While both of these gasses are invisible to the human eye, methane and carbon dioxide have distinct spectral fingerprints in the shortwave infrared (1900-2500nm) that permit mapping of point source greenhouse gas emissions with EMIT data.

 Why is it useful to locate high concentrations of these gasses?